Laohu Valley Reserve

 The Laohu Valley Reserve (LVR) is a nature reserve located near Philippolis in the Free State and near Vanderkloof Dam in the Northern Cape of South Africa.
 It is a roughly 350-square-kilometre private reserve.

-It has been created with the aims of nurturing captive-born South China tigers (Panthera tigris tigris) in South Africa and eventually releasing them into the wild in China, making it the only reserve in Africa to have wild, free-roaming tigers.
+It has been created with the aims of nurturing captive-born South China tigers (Panthera tigris tigris) in South Africa and eventually releasing them into the wild in China.
 It is also aimed to restore South African biodiversity in the parts of the reserve not populated by tigers.

 History

 The Laohu Valley Reserve was created in 2002 out of 17 defunct sheep farms, and efforts to return the overgrazed land to natural status are ongoing.
-The South China tigers at LVR for rewinding are kept confined to a tiger-proof camp complex of roughly 1.8 square kilometers, with other areas of the reserve being used to protect native South African species.
+The South China tigers at LVR for rewilding are kept confined to a tiger-proof camp complex of roughly 1.8 square kilometers, with other areas of the reserve being used to protect native South African species.
 The word "laohu" is a Chinese term for tiger.